nodejs/node/GOVERNANCE.md

 ## Technical Steering Committee

-A subset of the Collaborators form the Technical Steering Committee (TSC).
+A subset of the Collaborators forms the Technical Steering Committee (TSC).
 The TSC has final authority over this project, including:

 * Technical direction